-- CAAP 65-1: MOS for ATC Licensing Chapter 6 - (c) may be annotated in an Air Traffic Controller Licence regardless of whether a licence has a valid rating and/or endorsement annotated therein provided such qualification has not been nominated as being dependent on any rating and/or endorsement(s), in which latter case such nominated rating(s) and/or endorsement(s) must first be annotated in the licence; - (d) may or may not require the holder to maintain and/or demonstrate competence; - (e) may or may not require the holder to have exercised the authority of the qualification for and within a specified time-frame as defined by the ATS Certificate holder; and - (f) may be withdrawn at any time by CAD or the ATS Certificate holder as appropriate, by giving to the holder written notice of such withdrawal.
+- (d) may or may not require the holder to maintain and/or demonstrate competence; - (e) may or may not require the holder to have exercised the authority of the qualification for and within a specified time-frame as defined by the ATS Certificate holder; and - (f) may be withdrawn at any time by MCAA or the ATS Certificate holder as appropriate, by giving to the holder written notice of such withdrawal. - 6.1.7.4 An air traffic services-specific qualification: - (a) may or may not depend on the holder maintaining ratings and/or endorsements; - (b) may or may not have an expiry date except that the qualification must be considered to have been withdrawn whenever the licence in which it is annotated is suspended or cancelled or has expired, or whenever any ratings and/or endorsements on which the qualification is nominated by the ATS Certificate holder as being dependent is/are suspended or cancelled; - (c) may be annotated in an Air Traffic Controller Licence regardless of whether a licence has a valid rating and/or endorsement annotated therein provided such qualification has not been nominated as being dependent on any rating and/or endorsement(s), in which latter case such nominated rating(s) and/or endorsement(s) must first be annotated in the licence; - (d) may or may not require the holder to maintain and/or demonstrate competence; - (e) may or may not require the holder to have exercised the authority of the qualification for and within a specified time-frame as defined by the ATS Certificate holder; and - (f) may be withdrawn at any time by MCAA or the ATS Certificate holder as appropriate, by giving to the holder written notice of such withdrawal.

-RE-INSTATEMENT OF AIR TRAFFIC CONTROLLER LICENCE, RATINGS, ENDORSEMENTS OR QUALIFICATIONS
+CHAPTER 7 - RE-INSTATEMENT OF AIR TRAFFIC CONTROLLER LICENCE, RATINGS, ENDORSEMENTS OR QUALIFICATIONS

-7.1.1 Introduction
+7.1.1.
+Introduction

 - 7.1.1.1 This chapter contains standards for the re-instatement of Air Traffic Controller Licences and annotations.
-It covers all the circumstances described in CAD Part 65 Division 3 including: - (a) a licence having lapsed beyond the time of medical certificate validity; - (b) a licence of a holder having undergone the suspension and 'show cause' process, having been cancelled on account of failure to maintain the required medical standard; - (c) a licence having been cancelled on proficiency grounds, and - (d) a licence having been cancelled after specific request from the holder.
+It covers all the circumstances described in CAA Part 65 Division 3 including: - (a) a licence having lapsed beyond the time of medical certificate validity; - (b) a licence of a holder having undergone the suspension and 'show cause' process, having been cancelled on account of failure to maintain the required medical standard; - (c) a licence having been cancelled on proficiency grounds, and - (d) a licence having been cancelled after specific request from the holder.

-7.1.2 Licences
+7.1.2.
+Licences

-7.1.2.1 An Air Traffic Controller Licence which has lapsed in accordance with Civil Aviation Regulations or which is no longer valid, shall not be reinstated unless the holder passes the prescribed course as set out in Chapter 4 (Training), or part thereof, which, for the circumstance, CAD, or an assessment panel convened by an ATS Certificate holder, determines is relevant to the candidate.
+7.1.2.1 An Air Traffic Controller Licence which has lapsed in accordance with Civil Aviation Regulations or which is no longer valid, shall not be re-instated unless the holder passes the prescribed course as set out in Chapter 4 (Training), or part thereof, which, for the circumstance, MCAA, or an assessment panel convened by an ATS Certificate holder, determines is relevant to the candidate.

-7.1.3 ATS Certificate Holder Assessment Panel
+7.1.3.
+ATS Certificate Holder Assessment Panel

-- 7.1.3.1 An ATS Certificate holder must submit to CAD for its endorsement the names of proposed panel members.
-Such notification shall include details of the experience and qualifications of such proposed panel members. - 7.1.3.2 Panel members and the ATS Certificate holder will be held accountable for the veracity of the decisions made by the panel.

-7.1.3.3 Endorsement of panel members may be withdrawn by CAD.
+- 7.1.3.1 An ATS Certificate holder must submit to MCAA for its endorsement the names of proposed panel members.
+Such notification shall include details of the experience and qualifications of such proposed panel members. - 7.1.3.2 Panel members and the ATS Certificate holder will be held accountable for the veracity of the decisions made by the panel. - 7.1.3.3 Endorsement of panel members may be withdrawn by MCAA.

-7.1.4 Ratings
+7.1.4.
+Ratings